Why Is My Cat Peeing Outside The Litter Box?

 The diet questions are to be expected since we promote the raw, fresh food diet – but she didn’t expect to hear about the litter box issues.

 Waste Management seems to be a hot topic today – as lately it’s the biggest complaint she hears from pet parents – the cat is not using the box regularly…or peeing in one spot or in several spots around the house.

 Is it vengeful behavior towards the human parent?
 Or a behavioral problem with another cat in the house?
 Or caused by a medical issue?
 Or just an occasional “mistake”?

-I will admit since Beau has arrived, every so often mom will find a “tootsie roll” outside the box – like upstairs or in another room….and wonders WTH?
-I assured her it was not me, so therefore it must be Beau!
+Since Beau arrived 5 yrs. ago, every so often mom will find a “tootsie roll” outside the box – like upstairs or in another room….and wonders WTH?
+I assured her it was not me, so therefore it must have been Beau!

 As we have always stated, mom is not a veterinarian.
-She is a passionate pet parent who has been self-studying cats, their habits and behaviors and has learned what some of the best practices are to handle some of the issues facing cat owners today.
+She is a passionate pet parent who has been self-studying cats pretty much all her life, their habits and behaviors and has learned what some of the best practices are to handle some of the issues facing cat owners today.
 In this case, you want to assess immediately if your cat’s “mistakes” are caused by a medical condition.

 If your cat made a mistake and didn’t use the litter box one time – or it happens very infrequently (like Beau) – then chances are, there is no medical condition involved.

 However, if it is starting to happen often or worse happens a few times in a week – take your cat to the vet asap.
 One of mom’s friend’s cat was peeing outside the litter box initially very occasionally – but then it started to happen more frequently, so she took her cat to the vet – and it was diagnosed with a bladder infection and now needs meds to clear it up.
 Repeat behavior means an immediate vet visit.